demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ## Use Cases
 * Create custom security rules in Palo Alto Networks PAN-OS.
 * Creating and updating address objects, address-groups, custom URL categories, URL filtering objects.
+* Use the URL Filtering category information from Palo Alto to enrich URLs by checking the *use_url_filtering* parameter.
+A proper licnese on the Firewall is needed.
 * Get URL Filtering category information from Palo Alto - Request Change is a known Palo Alto limitation.
 * Add URL filtering objects including overrides to Palo Alto Panorama and Firewall.
 * Committing configuration to Palo Alto FW and to Panorama, and pushing configuration from Panorama to Pre-Defined Device-Groups of Firewalls.